pzmarzly/fes/README.md

 # Abandoned project, never finished

-Idea was to have TLS-like simple stateful encrypted protocol
+Idea was to have TLS-like simple stateful encrypted protocol, and hard-to-misuse library

+See TODO file